epomatti/arquillian-demo/README.md

 ## Development

-Tools:
+Coding tools:

-- (Required) You need Lombok installed on your IDE.
+- **(Required)** You need Lombok installed on your IDE.
 [All major IDEs are supported](https://projectlombok.org/setup/overview).
-- Add the JBoss/RedHat plugin for Java EE
+- Add the JBoss/RedHat Server Connector plugin for your IDE.

 ## References